threefoldfoundation/info_cloud/src/evdc/evdc_presearch.md

 ![](img/presearch_widget.png)

-Create a name for your DigiByte node.
+Create a name for your Presearch node.
 This name will be used to identify your deployment on your `Deployed Solutions` list.

 ![](img/presearch_create.png ':size=600')